1972

 May.
 Slightly cooler than average.
 It has been noted that, most unusually, the temperature failed to reach 70F (21C) anywhere in Britain this month (although 22.0 at Brighton on the 2nd has been claimed).
 It was a wet month.

 June.
 Very cold; the temperature never exceeded 23C.
-Equal coldest of the century (11.8).
-Wet as well.
-Northern Ireland recorded the lowest temperature of the month, with -1.2C.
+It was the equal coldest of the century (11.8C, along with 1909 and 1916), and only 1675 was colder.
+Fortunately there hasn't been a June as cool since.
+It was wet as well.
+Northern Ireland recorded the lowest temperature of the month, with a minimum of -1.2C.
 It was though dry in the London area.

 July.
 Many parts of the country had to wait until the 12th for the first day of the year over 21C (70F).
 It was sunny and warm in the middle of the month, but then there were some notable thunderstorms.
 On the 19th, lightning killed cattle at Romney Marsh.
 There were landslides around Exeter on the 19th, following 91 mm of rain, 89 mm of it in two hours early in the morning.
 Lightning strikes caused widespread power outages.
 On the 23rd, hail was large enough (reported as 27 mm in diameter) to break windows in the Nottingham area; 31 mm of rain fell in half an hour at Newark; and traffic was brought to a halt on the M6 in Staffs, as 44 mm of rain fell in 20 minutes at Farley (Staffs.).
 There were more thunderstorms began on 31st July.
 50 mm of rain in a couple of hours near Chingford.
 There were ightning damage and injuries across the country.
 Flooding around Manchester.
 The hottest day of the year was in Scotland, in Perth: 29.4C on the 20th.